bmrb-io/nmr-star-dictionary/documentation/dictionary_update_procedure.md

       * As an overview, but a more detailed document with links to commits and a description of breaking changes would be even better
      * How can the various forms of the past dictionary versions be used to generate a 'history'?
       * This is an extremely difficult task to do well.
 I (JW) propose instead focusing on doing a good job from now going forward.
+      * With regard to content, would documenting at these levels be enough?
+Could probably do this without problem of linecount issue.
+Tag mandatory, data typing, and definition edits would be additional documentation that might be easily handled.
+Enumeration updates and other edits that involve parsing other files would be much more difficult.
+        * Save frame addition/deletion
+        * loop addition/deletion (tag category edits)
+        * tag addition/deletion
      * How best to append the 'history' going forward?
    * Current forms of past versions of the dictionary that are available
      * Oldest versions of dictionary that are available are probably versions of the Excel spreadsheet stored in directories on Eldon's laptop(s)